reliancehie/reports-catalog/README.md

 ### Current Patient List
 **Measure Description**
-Identifies current patients or only currently eligible Medicaid patients
+Identifies current patient population for the user's specific security set and may also be subset to report only currently eligible Medicaid patients.
 **Data Sources**
 Reliance Patient Summary store or Medicaid Patient store
 **Input Parameters**